-The rich man impressed with his own power, quite literally stands as if he were full of himself.
+The older rich man impressed with his own power, quite literally stands as if he were full of himself.
 Feet apart, chest out, and head high.
 He looks down on those beneath him.

 Once you've found your key gesture for each character practice them.
 Use the mirror to help you and watch yourself go cleanly from one to another.

 Adding mood & voice to character